RadValentin/valentin.io/src/articles/tiny-react-env.md

 We've made good progress so far, in the current state someone could build a decent app by just crafting a few components and integrating a database service like [Firebase](https://firebase.google.com/).
 Let's give them the power to make their app shine!

 Webpack has been a good friend so far so, of course we'll be using it to load our styles as well.
-Let's first add the SASS compiler and a couple of loaders.
+Let's first add the Sass compiler and a couple of loaders.

 ```sh
 # creates style tags from JS strings